 Anubias is my second choice after Java Moss, as I prefer the bright green coloration of Mosses over the dark green leaves of Anubias.
 But many aquarists will keep Anubias at the top of their lists because they are excellent to grow in driftwood.

 Anubias has broad leaves with thick stems.
 They are sturdy dark-green plants.
 They look beautiful on driftwoods, especially on bogwoods or marsh roots.
 In an ideal environment, Anubias can present creamy white flowers, but it is only occasionally.

 How to attach Anubias to driftwood

 Anubias have rhizomes, which are a bit different from rhizoids.
-Rhizomes are more effective in fixing them with driftwoods and rocks.
-Still, you need to tie the rhizomes and roots with driftwoods initially.
+Rhizomes are more effective in fixing them with driftwood and rocks.
+Still, you need to tie the rhizomes and roots with driftwood initially.
 You can use fish lines or fine pieces of cotton.

 After a few weeks, rhizomes and roots will grab the decors firmly, and you can remove ties.
 But I keep it tied even after rhizomes are stable.
 Because it allows more flexibility during maintenance, especially during tank cleaning.

 Anubias is a slow-growing plant, and these kinds of plants can do well in low lights.
 But for substantial growth, it is better to provide moderate lighting for them.